Solar-network/docs/docs/guidebook/core/development.md

 ## Introduction

-Swipechain Core is now written in [TypeScript](https://github.com/microsoft/typescript), and it has been using [Lerna](https://github.com/lerna/lerna) to manage the development and publication of its packages.
+Solar Core is now written in [TypeScript](https://github.com/microsoft/typescript), and it has been using [Lerna](https://github.com/lerna/lerna) to manage the development and publication of its packages.

 These tools make it easy for us to set up the development environment, everything is handled by scripts provided in the Core's `package.json` file.